-1. Baba Nyonya Heritage Museum
+Baba Nyonya Heritage Museum

-3. Melaka Christ Church
+Melaka Christ Church

 This is a Dutch church, built when they occupied the country.
-The building was made from a red brick with a big white cross on it.
+The building was made from red bricks with a big white cross on it.
 It is located close to Chinatown centre, right on Church Street.
 If you want to continue your historical or cultural exploration, there are 2 museums close to the church.
 Isn’t it great when you can visit 3 places within a day?
 If you want to, you can also take part in the services.
 They have two languages, Chinese and English.

-The museum is located close to Stadthuy so you can explore the other museums or local shops on foot.
+The museum is located close to Stadthuy, so you can explore the other museums or local shops on foot.
 You can reach the museum by cab or car.
 The ticket is RM5 for adults and RM3 for kids.
 For non-Malaysian visitors, you have to pay RM10 for adults and RM6 for kids.

 If you want to experience the Dutch colonial era atmosphere, you should go to this spot.
 There are many remnants of the occupation era.
-It is believed that Dutch Square is the oldest Dutch construction existing in the East, no wonder if its included in the most popular landmark lists in Melaka.
-The red building has this classic look, complete with an elegant fountain right on the centre.
-Tourists have their best to take the best angles for the photos.
+It is believed that Dutch Square is the oldest Dutch construction existing in the East, no wonder if it’s included in the most popular landmark lists in Melaka.
+The red building has this classic look, complete with an elegant fountain right in the centre.
+Tourists do their best to take the best angles for the photos.
 Not far from this square, you can find the art gallery, Youth Museum, and the Christ Church.
 If you want to, you can hire the trishaw to look around the spot.
 Another cool thing about this spot is that it isn’t far away from Jonker Street so you can freely roam about the places easily.

 Who would go on a trip without going shopping?
-There are some possible places in Melaka although the actual list is limitless.
+There are some possible places in Melaka, although the actual list is limitless.

-1. A’Famosa Freeport Outlet Village
+A’Famosa Freeport Outlet Village

 This shopping village has an open-air style, inspired by the Dutch colonial construction.
-It is located at Alor Gajah and you can find international brands with very friendly prices there.
+It is located at Alor Gajah, and you can find international brands with very friendly prices there.
 This is an ideal place for both adults and kids.
 Adults can enjoy their shopping time while kids can enjoy the games – such as strollers, tricycles, and carousel rides.
 The most popular brands include Versace, Playboy, Clarks, Elle, Forever 21, and Hush Puppies.
 They like to offer discounts from 30% to around 70%.
 If you are tired of shopping, you can rest and eat.
 There are a lot of food stalls there.

-2. Dataran Pahlawan Megamall
+Dataran Pahlawan Megamall

 If you are looking for a modern shopping centre that offers everything – shopping outlets, food courts, entertainment features, souvenir spots, etc – then you should head to this megamall.
-This building has 9 floors and it is pretty wide so you will definitely have an enjoyable and satisfying shopping moment.
+This building has 9 floors, and it is pretty wide so you will definitely have an enjoyable and satisfying shopping moment.
 You can find almost everything there, especially if you are into international brands.
-When you are tired, simply take a break and enjoy the foods – no need to worry, there are plenty of food stalls and restaurants there.
+When you are tired, simply take a break and enjoy the food – no need to worry, there are plenty of food stalls and restaurants there.
 The place is easy to reach because you can easily drive there.
 The parking spot is also plenty with quite an affordable rate – RM2 for an hour of parking.

 Because Melaka is quite popular, the transportation system is quite good.
-There are several options available for travellers.
+There are several options available for travelers.
 If you take the bus, there are many bus operators running their business from Singapore, Kuala Lumpur, Seremban, and Johor Baru to the Sentral Bus Terminal of Melaka.
 You can easily get off there or board from there.
 If you want to travel by air, you can go to Melaka Internal Airport.
 Not to mention that Melaka is quite close to Kuala Lumpur and Kuala Lumpur International Airport.

 Land transportation is also reliable and easy.
 The North-South Expressway provides access to the city.
-Most travellers also like the idea that they can rent a car.
-If you go by train, the closest station is located at Pulau Sebang on Johor Bahru-Line.
+Most travelers also like the idea that they can rent a car.
+If you go by train, the closest station is located at Pulau Sebang on Johor Bahru Line.
 Take a train and get off there, and then continue your trip with Tai Lye bust to reach the city.
 Hiring a taxi or a car is also possible.
 What if you use the waterways?
 No need to worry because ferry services are operating all day long.